mattburnett-repo/authSandbox/README.md

 It is a simple Node / Express server that renders UI from PUG files.
 There is nothing fancy to look at; this is on purpose.

-The code handles logging in.
-Once a user has registered / logged in, the code presents a endpoint called 'app-surface'. 'app-surface' is intended to be the entry / starting point of your application's code.
+The code handles signing up, logging in and logging out.
+That's it.

+Once a user has registered / logged in, the code presents an endpoint called 'app-surface'. 'app-surface' is intended to be the entry / starting point of your application's code.

+'app-surface' receives a JWT authToken via a cookie.
+You should probably take this token and use it in an 'Authorization: Bearer your.token.here' header, in your app.

 Users can register a new account.